Tetsuya3850/CS-Terminology/README.md

 ### Thread
 A thread is a single sequence stream within in a process.
 Threads are popular way to improve application through parallelism.
 For example, in a browser, multiple tabs can be different threads.
 MS word uses multiple threads, one thread to format the text, other thread to process inputs, etc. A thread has its own program counter, a register set, and a stack space.
 Threads are not independent of one other like processes as a result threads shares with other threads their code section, data section and OS resources like open files and signals.

+### Virtualization
+Virtuallization is to run an operating system within another operating system.
+Benefits include, being able to test applications on a different OS, use software that only runs on a particular OS.

+### Container

 ## Concurrency

 ### Race Condition